flame-engine/flame/doc/input.md

 ## Tapable components

 Flame also offers a simple helper to make it easier to handle tap events on `PositionComponent`.
-By added the `HasTapableComponents` mixin to your game, and using the mixin `Tapable` your components can override the following methods, enabling easy to use tap events on your Component.
+By adding the `HasTapableComponents` mixin to your game, and using the mixin `Tapable` on your components can override the following methods, enabling easy to use tap events on yours components.

 ```dart
   void onTapCancel() {}